Successfully Installing a RMR on a VP9

 This post is a follow up to my frustratingly unsuccessful initial attempt at mounting a Trijicon RMR Type 2 to an optics ready H&K VP9.
 The second time around things came together.

 The short version of what happened in the first attempt is that I couldn’t find the torque specifications for the screws that attach the adapter plate to the slide nor the ones for the screws that attach the RMR to the adapter plate.
 After obtaining those specifications and following the instructions laid out in the VP9 owner’s manual I was left with a wobbly RMR on the VP9.
-It was a frustrating.
-Very.
+It was frustrating.
+Very frustrating.

 After venting about my experience and results on social media, I combined some of the advice I received from a few folks whose opinion I value and went back to inspect the installation.
 Here is what I found.